 1. Write down your assets and liabilities

-Assets: List all bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.
+- Assets: Bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.

-Liabilities: List all of your debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.
+- Liabilities: Debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.

 2. Calculate your net worth

-Calculate your net worth by subtracting your total debt from your total assets (Assets – Debt = Net Worth).
+To calculate your net worth, subtract your total debt from your total assets (Assets – Debt = Net Worth).